jasondsmith72/ClaudeComputerCommander/INSTALLATION_TROUBLESHOOTING.md

    - `setup-windows.log`
    - `setup-custom.log`

+2. Ensure the file actually exists at the path specified in the configuration.

-2. Open an issue on GitHub with details about the error and your environment.
+3. Open an issue on GitHub with details about the error and your environment.